The recent lavish and incredibly beautiful Royal Wedding between Prince Harry and Meghan Markle reportedly cost a staggering £32 million. While the ma

 The recent lavish and incredibly beautiful Royal Wedding between Prince Harry and Meghan Markle reportedly cost a staggering £32 million.
 While the majority of this was said to be spent on security, it does pose the question of how much modern weddings now cost.

 While weddings have always been expensive, are couples still paying as much as they used to?
-Here, we’ll explore the average cost of a UK wedding.
+Here, we’ll explore the average cost of a UK wedding and not even including the high cost after you finally found out how to choose an engagement ring.

 Average cost of weddings has risen in the past year